 When you create an AWS or Azure deployment, you must grant Alert Logic access to your cloud environments for asset discovery and scanning.
 The access granted to Alert Logic provides only the amount of access required to monitor the assets in your cloud environments.

-After you grant Alert Logic access to your cloud account or subscription, Alert Logic automatically discovers its assets.
+After you grant Alert Logic access to your cloud account or subscription, Alert Logic automatically discovers its internal assets.
 Alert Logic displays the assets discovered in your account in a visual topology diagram.
 To learn more about topology, see Topology.

 You can add external assets by domain name or IP address.

 You can define the scope of your protection per network basis.
 Each network appears within its protected region.
 Click a region or individual network to set the scan level or leave it unprotected.
 Later in the deployment configuration, you can select assets and ports to exclude from Network IDS and vulnerability scans.